 Remigio Bonguliemi – Chief Compliance Officer, Trade.io

-Although much of 5AMLDs content updates the 4AMLD, it makes a significant new legislative step in the treatment of virtual currencies.
-5AMLD introduced the following measures:
+Although much of 5th Anti-Money Laundering Directives content updates the 4AMLD, it makes a significant new legislative step in the treatment of virtual currencies.
+5MLD cryptocurrency measures introduced include:

 - A legal definition of cryptocurrency which may broadly be regarded as “a digital representation of value that can be digitally transferred, stored or traded and is accepted…as a medium of exchange.”